Ashley Stroehlein: Career

 After graduation she moved to North Carolina to coach basketball and track, while teaching secondary math at Statesville High School and Hough High School.
 During this time, she went to the Connecticut School of Broadcasting - Charlotte campus to study broadcasting.
 Upon completion of her courses at CTSB, Stroehlein was hired as a news editor for WBTV.
 Shortly later she moved into the role of part-time sports reporter, before being hired full-time as an on-air sports anchor.
 Stroehlein was there for five years before joining WCNC.
+She also started reporting as a sideline reporter for college football for national networks in 2019, first with the NFL Network and then ESPN in 2022 to present day.

 Stroehlein also worked as a freelance reporter for Bristol Motor Speedway during the track's NASCAR Truck, Xfinity and Cup Series races.

 Previously, Stroehlein worked for CBS Radio's KISS 95.1 as a morning show producer and as an entertainment reporter for K 104.7, as well as an in game host for the Charlotte Knights and Charlotte Checkers.